 - In a large bowl, mix together eggs, milk, cheddar cheese and salt and pepper.
 Set aside.5 Eggs, ¾ cup Whole milk, ¾ cup Cheddar cheese, Salt & pepper

 - Warm olive oil in a sauté pan and cook broccoli over medium heat for 5 minutes, till fork tender.
-Add in bacon and cook for another 5 minutes.1 cup Broccoli florets, 1 tbsp Olive oil, 4 slices Bacon
+Add in bacon and cook for another 5 minutes.1 cup Broccoli florets, 1 tablespoon Olive oil, 4 slices Bacon

 - Spoon broccoli and bacon into pie crust.
 Pour egg mixture over top.